Southwest Connecticut MH Systems

 Southwest Connecticut MH Systems - Bridgeport, CT

 Southwest Connecticut Mh Systems is a substance abuse treatment center located at 1635 Central Avenue, 1st Floor in the 06610 zip code in Bridgeport, CT.
 The treatment center accepts women and men.
-It also provides treatment to judicial clients, people with trauma and adult men.
-Southwest Connecticut Mh Systems offers relapse prevention from naltrexone, buprenorphine maintenance and prescription of suboxone.
-Some of the treatment approaches at Southwest Connecticut Mh Systems include counseling for substance abuse, DBT and cognitive behavioral therapy.
-It also offers health education services, substance use education and marital/couples counseling.
-In addition, it provides Naloxone and overdose education, discharge planning and continuing care plus aftercare.
-Southwest Connecticut Mh Systems provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.
+It also provides treatment to co-occurring mental health and addiction treatment sufferers, people with trauma and adult men.
+Southwest Connecticut Mh Systems offers prescription of suboxone, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches at Southwest Connecticut Mh Systems include matrix model, counseling for trauma victims and counseling for substance abuse.
+It also offers counseling for families, group counseling and health education services.
+In addition, it provides Naloxone and overdose education, continuing care plus aftercare and discharge planning.
+Southwest Connecticut Mh Systems provides regular outpatient treatment, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 1635 Central Avenue, 1st Floor, Bridgeport, CT 06610